nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g., `alpha` will match `Alpha`
 - The order of the keywords does not matter. e.g. `Ris Pasir` will match `Pasir Ris`
-- All person fields are search.
+- All person fields are searched.
 - Partial matching is performed e.g., `@gmail.com` will match all persons with a Gmail account
 - Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Jacob Lim` will return `Jacob Tan` and `Nicholas Lim`